yzu1103309/EdgeTranslate-PDF-Launcher-FireFox/README.md

 ## How did I achieve this

-The difference between EdgeTranslate extention for Chrome and the one for Firefox is that the Chrome version contains a folder named `/pdf/`, which contains essential files for opening pdf links with the extention
+The difference between EdgeTranslate extention for Chrome and the one for Firefox is that the Chrome version contains a folder named `/pdf/`, which includes essential files for opening pdf links with the extention

 So firstly, I modded the extention .xpi file for Firefox (it's actually a zip archive), porting the `/pdf/` folder from the Chrome version to it.